jrpotter/notebook/dnd/conditions.md

 %%ANKI
 Basic
-With respect to the Blinded condition, what is the *Can't See* effect?
+What is the Blinded *Can't See* effect?
 Back: Failure of any ability check requiring sight.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1769202902552-->